[Investigation] Portugal vs Germany clash on EU corporate tax avoidance

 Only in the autumn of 2019 did it become known that these included (as expected) not only the lower-tax countries of Cyprus, Malta, Austria, Slovenia, Estonia, Luxembourg, Ireland and the Netherlands, but also (more surprisingly) the social democratic-led governments in Portugal and Sweden - which had promised their voters that they would take action against corporate tax avoidance.

-After this was reported by Investigate Europe, Altmaier's Portuguese colleague, Alvaro Siza Vieira, came under such pressure from his party colleagues that he had to change position.
+After this was reported by Investigate Europe, Altmaier's Portuguese colleague, Pedro Siza Vieira, came under such pressure from his party colleagues that he had to change position.

 The same happened in Austria.